OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 After the iOS device has been backed up through iTunes you need to retrieve the file path of the backup, which are different locations on each OS.
 The official Apple documentation will help you to [locate backups of your iPhone, iPad, and iPod touch](https://support.apple.com/en-us/HT204215 "Locate backups of your iPhone, iPad, and iPod touch").

-When you want to navigate to the iTunes backup folder on macOS Mojave and later you will get the following error (even as root):
+When you want to navigate to the iTunes backup folder up to High Sierra you can easily do so.
+Starting with macOS Mojave you will get the following error (even as root):

 ```bash
 $ pwd